 Society of Wetland Scientists Professional Certification Program (SWSPCP) - Identification of Wetland Plants in Winter has been pre-approved for 0.8 equivalent semester hours by the SWSPCP as meeting standards for content and instruction toward SWSPCP Professional Certification or SWSPCP Professional Certification Renewal.
 Approval per course is calculated based upon 15 hours of contact time per credit.
 Click here for more information about the Society of Wetland Scientists Professional Certification Program (SWSPCP).

 ATTENTION HEALTH OFFICERS AND REGISTERED ENVIRONMENTAL HEALTH SPECIALISTS: Rutgers University, NJAES, Office of Continuing Professional Education has been approved by the New Jersey Department of Health as a provider of NJ Public Health Continuing Education Contact Hours (CEs).
-Participants who complete this education program will be awarded 12.0 NJ Public Health Continuing Education Contact Hours (CEs).
+Participants who complete this course wil be awarded 13.0 CEs.

 We strongly recommend that you use the directions we provide.